We only use the highest quality materials whether you are working with metals or woods.

 Woods of Choice (Hardwoods)

-The woods listed here are all great choices for any door.
+The woods listed here are all great choices for solid wood doors.
 Only Maple is recommended for use in only interior doors while the others can be used for either interior or exterior doors.
-All of these woods are what we consider to be classic woods of enduring beauty.
+All of these woods are what we consider to be classic woods of enduring beauty – perfect for hardwood doors.
 There are many species of wood.
 In fact, there are 1650 species, and 81 species from that list are commonly used in door construction.
-Of those 81 species, customers have even more choices for their designer or custom wood doors.
+Of those 81 species, customers have even more choices for their designer or custom wooden doors.
 For instance, Mahogany is an absolutely beautiful wood for use in very high-end doors.
 There are actually 85 varieties of Mahogany – and even more woods which are called Mahogany but really aren’t.

 Brown Alder is a member of the Birch family.
 Alder is found in areas of Alaska and California and is a beautiful wood for interior doors because it accepts stains well and will finish nicely.
 The wood can be either quite knotty or available in pieces with little or no knots.
 Alder is in the mid-premium price range.